Is Cannabis Harmful to my Health?

 Using cannabis can have many short and long-term effects, including:

-- Decreased blood pressure (risk of fainting or passing out).
+- Low blood pressure (risk of fainting or passing out).

-- Increased heart rate (higher risk of heart attack).
+- Increased heart rate (increased risk of heart attack).

 - Hyperemesis syndrome (uncontrollable vomiting).